 Comet AutoFoam

-Material and Acoustic Characterization
+Material and Acoustic Characterizations

-Comet AutoFoam TM is a software for acoustic and material characterization of noise control treatments consisting of structural, acoustic (air) and poroelastic layers.
-It aslo estimates the poroelastic, macroscopic material properties of various noise control treatments from measured sound transmission loss, absorption coefficient and a combination of those measured performance metrics.
-Additionally, the importance of the material properties on the performance can be determined using the contribution analysis feature of the software.
+Comet AutoFoamTM is software designed for the acoustic and material characterization of noise control treatments, which include structural, acoustic (air), and poroelastic layers.
+It estimates the poroelastic and macroscopic material properties of various noise control treatments based on measured sound transmission loss, absorption coefficient, or a combination of these performance metrics.
+Moreover, the software's contribution analysis feature allows users to determine the significance of material properties on performance.

 QUICK LINKS